Jackman3005/jacks-nix/README.md

 - **`hosts/`**: Contains minimal files that add OS-specific packages or settings.
 - **`flake.nix`**: Assembles the correct configuration based on the target OS (`darwinConfigurations` for macOS, `homeConfigurations` for Linux).

-## Installation and Updates

-The installation and update processes are automated.
-Simply run `./install.sh` for initial setup.

-To apply local changes, use the `update` alias, which is now configured to work correctly on either platform.